Label84/laravel-logviewer/README.md

 >
 > This package is no longer maintained.
 >
 > We have decided to stop maintaining this package.
-We don't use ActiveCampaign anymore and don't have the time to maintain this package.
+We don't use this package anymore and don't have the time to maintain this package.
 >
 > Feel free to fork our code and adapt it to your needs.